masterwebcompany/open_dota_api/README.md

-player.purchase                 # Hash, Object containing information on the items the player purchased player.purchase_log             # Array, Object containing information on when items were purchased player.purchase_time            # Hash, Object with information on when the player last purchased an item player.backpack_0               # Integer, Item in backpack slot 0 player.backpack_1               # Integer, Item in backpack slot 1 player.backpack_2               # Integer, Item in backpack slot 2
+player.purchase                 # Hash, Object containing information on the items the player purchased player.purchase_log             # Array, Object containing information on when items were purchased player.purchase_time            # Hash, Object with information on when the player last purchased an item player.killed                   # Hash, containing information about what units the player killed player.kills_log                # Array, containing information on which hero the player killed at what time player.backpack_0               # Integer, Item in backpack slot 0 player.backpack_1               # Integer, Item in backpack slot 1 player.backpack_2               # Integer, Item in backpack slot 2